Ever wondered who builds the best manufactured homes or what determines a good factory-built home from a bad one?

 Lastly, installation and set up play a huge role in the quest for the best manufactured homes.

-I once saw a claim that 80% of all manufactured home buyers complaints are caused by improper or incomplete installation.
+I’ve read that 80% of all manufactured home buyers complaints are caused by improper or incomplete installation.
 If that is indeed true, it’s a fairly easy issue to handle: just make sure the best installers are installing your home.

 What Makes the Best Manufactured Homes?